theochem/horton/doc/user_other_integration_grids.rst

 where ``coordinates`` is an array containing the Cartesian coordinates of the atoms, ``numbers`` is an array containing the (integer) atomic numbers of the atoms, and ``pseudo_numbers`` is an array containing the (float) effective core charges of the atoms.
-These arrays are always available when one loads a molecule from a file.
+These arrays are always available when you load a molecule from a file.
 For example:

 .. code-block:: python